Esri/arcgis-webappbuilder-widgets-themes/dev-guide/Theme-dev.md

 ```

 ### Create the layouts ###
 A layout is a config template file, which contains some widget config properties but leaves the `uri` property empty.

-When the app’s layout is changed, the builder does the following:
+There are rules have been implemented inside the GUI AppBuilder that apply when swtiching layouts from A to B. The rules are:

- * For preload widgets, use the panel and position properties in the new layout to replace the panel, and position properties in the old layout by order.
-If the widget count is not the same, ignore the rest.
+ * For on-screen widgets, use the panel and position properties of the layout A to replace the panel, and position properties in the layout B, by order.
+ * If the widget placeholder count is not the same, ignore extra positions.
  * For a widget pool, replace the group’s panel property by order.
  * For a map, replace the position property.

 There should be a layout named `default`.
-This layout is used when the theme is selected in the builder to create the app config object.
+This layout is used by default when its theme is selected in the GUI AppBuilder.

 #### Edit default layout ####
 ```